-ACCOMMODATION & FACILITIES AT TUBU TREE CAMP:
+ACCOMMODATION & FACILITIES AT WILDERNESS TUBU TREE:

 Guest accommodation consists of just eight tents.
 These are raised high off the ground on wooden decks and linked along wooden walkways through the trees.
 Made out of canvas and wood, the tents are modest and unpretentious – yet very comfortable too!
 Entering a standard tent through sliding doors, you’ll find a double bed, bedside lighting on the headboard, a writing desk and chair, and a comfy seating area.
 The en-suite facilities are set out behind the headboard, and they comprise flush toilet, twin washbasins, and shower.
 There’s an outdoor shower as well!
 Additional tent amenities include mosquito netting, a standing fan, a tea-and-coffee station, and an electronic safe.
 On the deck, there are two chairs and a small table – this is a lovely spot to relax and enjoy your views over seasonal floodplains!
 The family unit is made up of two tents, connected by a shared lounge and spacious veranda.
 Each bedroom has its own washroom, featuring indoor and outdoor showers.

-Tubu Tree’s communal spaces are accessed from the guest tents via the same adventurous wooden walkways.
+Wilderness Tubu Tree’s communal spaces are accessed from the guest tents via the same adventurous wooden walkways.
 In the lounge, there are well-cushioned sofas, a selection of small tables for drinks, and shelves full of reading material, all beneath very elegant lighting!
 Move across to the dining area, and you’ll come across two further glamorous light fittings, this time over a long table complete with candelabra, where everyone eats together.
 At the front of camp, there’s a well-stocked bar, constructed from a sausage tree.
 From all of these areas, guests enjoy spectacular views, not least of passing wildlife!
 The camp also has a plunge pool, with various seating set up alongside.
 And finally, there’s a fire-pit, where guests gather for pre-dinner drinks and chat about their day on safari.

-ACTIVITIES AT TUBU TREE CAMP:
+ACTIVITIES AT WILDERNESS TUBU TREE:

 The camp offers a thrilling range of activities, listed below.
 Please note, the availability of some of these depends on weather conditions and/or guide availability (as indicated by an asterisk).

-Expertly guided game drives- The Jao Reserve covers 60 square kilometres of seasonal floodplains, permanent wetlands, and of course dry islands such as Hunda, which is the largest island in the reserve.
+Expertly guided game drives- The Jao Reserve covers 60 square kilometers of seasonal floodplains, permanent wetlands, and of course dry islands such as Hunda, which is the largest island in the reserve.
 Drives take place during the morning and the afternoon, offering exciting opportunities to view a wealth of wildlife!
 Among the highlights here are four of the Big Five – lion, leopard, elephant, and buffalo – and smaller mammals including cheetah, spotted hyena, wild dog, giraffe, wildebeest, zebra, and all sorts of antelopes.

 Night drives- Vehicle safaris by night are also enjoyed in the presence of a knowledgeable and experienced guide.
 Guests set off after sundowners, with the guide’s spotlight revealing species including civet, genet, porcupine, and the delightful pangolin!